KannonZenetism/zenetism-field-physics/structural-physics/SP05-time-memory-hypostatic-flow.md

 Centropic motion within an entropic universe is **acclivous** — it requires effort to move against the temporal slope.

+At the meta-cosmic level, every entropic temporal gradient is paired with a centropic contra-gradient in a contra-universe, preserving global bidirectionality across the biospiral.

 ---

 ## 7. Temporal Reorientation